Authentication

 https://<deployment>.convex.site/control-plane/...Workers send their token as a standard Bearer token in the Authorization header:

-Authorization: Bearer <token>The control plane validates the token through one of three paths:
+Authorization: Bearer <token>The control plane validates the token through one of four paths:

 - User token -- Hashes the bearer token and looks up the corresponding device auth record.
 Resolves the workspace ID and user identity, then verifies workspace membership.

-- Service token -- Compares the bearer token against the
+- Global service-token fallback -- Compares the bearer token against

 IAS_DEV_ALLOW_UNAUTH=trueis set, skips authentication entirely.